-Expanded GO Transit rail service between Kitchener, Toronto to begin Monday
+Expanded GO train service between Kitchener and Toronto will begin on Monday morning.

 The Ontario government previously made the announcement in December, noting that the change will represent a 25 per cent increase in runs between Toronto and Kitchener.

 The new morning train will leave Kitchener at 5:40 a.m. and stop in Guelph at 6:04 a.m. before proceeding to Toronto.

 A departure from Toronto’s Union Station at 3:35 p.m. that previously finished in Georgetown will now arrive in Guelph at 5:11 p.m. before continuing to Kitchener.

 Metrolinx spokesperson Amanda Ferguson said many existing trip times have been adjusted and customers should check schedules posted on GO Transit’s website.

 “We really think that the incremental service improvements are critical step forward in delivering on our GO expansion promise of seamless and convenient all-day, two-way service to Kitchener,” Ferguson said.

 The Ontario government said negotiations are underway with CN Rail to further use the existing rail lines for all-day service.